Generic name: galantamine hydrobromide 8mg

-The recommended starting dosage of RAZADYNE® tablets and oral solution is 4 mg twice a day (8 mg/day).
+The recommended starting dosage of RAZADYNE tablets is 4 mg twice a day (8 mg/day).
 The dosage should be increased to the initial maintenance dosage of 8 mg twice a day (16 mg/day) after a minimum of 4 weeks.
 A further increase to 12 mg twice a day (24 mg/day) should be attempted after a minimum of 4 weeks at 8 mg twice a day (16 mg/day).

-RAZADYNE® tablets and oral solution should be administered twice a day, preferably with morning and evening meals.
+RAZADYNE tablets should be administered twice a day, preferably with morning and evening meals.

 Patients and caregivers should be advised to ensure adequate fluid intake during treatment.
 If therapy has been interrupted for more than three days, the patient should be restarted at the lowest dosage and the dosage escalated to the current dose.

 In patients with moderate hepatic impairment (Child-Pugh score of 7–9), the dosage should generally not exceed 16 mg/day.
 The use of RAZADYNE ER and RAZADYNE in patients with severe hepatic impairment (Child-Pugh score of 10–15) is not recommended [see Clinical Pharmacology (12.3)].